Our values

 The European Parliament's pilot project, which we are supporting, achieves this objective by structuring for the first time, as already stated in the strategic objectives of the ESC instrument, a highly complementary convergence of national civic services with the European Solidarity Corps.

-1. To link existing national civic services with the European Solidarity Corps through the twofold experience we are proposing
+The success of such a pilot project would enable both:1.
+To link existing national civic services with the European Solidarity Corps through the twofold experience we are proposing

 2. To allow, within the framework of the European Solidarity Corps, and through this pilot project, the combination of a national experience with an experience in another Member State, in countries which do not yet have national civic services.
 This would encourage the spread of national civic service mechanisms.